Apply Now for the 2023 Grape and Wine Certificate Program!

 Cancellations and Substitutions

 The application fee is non-refundable.
 A $300 cancellation fee applies for this course.
-Substitutions are permitted.
+Qualified substitutions are permitted.
 View our cancellation policy.

 Program Questions?
 We’re Here to Help!